 At just 40 years old, Grammy-nominated country artist/producer Charlie Kelley was diagnosed with colon cancer.
 His experience taught him how many families are unable to meet the extraordinary financial demands that a cancer diagnosis can create.
 This became the inspiration for the Blue Note Fund.

 The fund is named after a musical term, as well as the official color of colon cancer awareness.
 "A blue note is associated with soul,” says Kelley.
 “Most musicians and singers will slide in and around these notes to create emotion and cancer certainly is an emotional roller coaster!"

 In January of 2011, thanks to Charlie and generous donations from volunteers and supporters, the Blue Note Fund officially launched as a CCA program.
 In just one year, the Blue Note Fund received 1,000 applications, gave over $120,000 in financial assistance, and awarded grants to more than 400 patients and families.

 The Colon Cancer Alliance’s Blue Note Fund gives one-time grants of $300 to colon cancer patients who are currently in treatment.

 Your generous donation to the Blue Note Fund provides hope to patients and their families who desperately need it.
-80% of your gift goes directly to recipients while the other 20% supports the administrative costs that make this program possible.
+In fact, 86 cents of every dollar donated goes directly to grant recipients.

-Read more about Charlie in this article from March 2011 Coping Magainze.
+Read more about Charlie in this article from March 2011 Coping Magazine.